davidbergot/gangneungstyle/_posts/en/2014-07-14-gangneung-style.markdown

 lang: en
 categories:
    - en
+preview: This is a short summary of the post that will be shonw on index pages
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!